TeamAlpha5/AirViewer2/Program by Contract/Program by Contract by Akhil Sabbella.md

 **Pre-condition:**
 - In this code we can see the condition file path should not be null.
 This condition must be true before the class constructor method can execute
 - In this code we can see the condition file path length should be greater than zero.
-This condition must be true before the execution of class constructor method and addingStamp() method
+This condition must be true before the execution of class constructor method and bmpConversion() method

 **Post-condition:**
 - In this code we can see the condition "result==true".
-This must be equals to "true" at the end of the execution of addingStamp() method.
+This must be equals to "true" at the end of the execution of bmpConversion() method.